Gentex Corporation (GNTX) upgraded Issued by Wall Street Gurus

-Gentex Corporation (NASDAQ:GNTX) went up by 0.04% from its latest closing price compared to the recent 1-year high of $31.27.
-The company’s stock price has collected 2.15% of gains in the last five trading sessions.
+Gentex Corporation (NASDAQ:GNTX) went down by -0.94% from its latest closing price compared to the recent 1-year high of $31.27.
+The company’s stock price has collected -0.83% of loss in the last five trading sessions.
 Press Release reported on 08/31/20 that Gentex Announces Third Quarter 2020 Cash Dividend

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.